ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

 Similar to the algorithm's state (saved within ``state.pkl``), a Policy's state is stored under the ``policy_state.pkl`` file.
-We'll cover more details on the contents of this file when talking about Policy checkpoints below.
+We'll cover more details on the contents of this file when talking about :py:class:`~ray.rllib.policy.policy.Policy` checkpoints below.
-Note that Policy checkpoint also have a version information (in ``checkpoint_version.txt``), which is always identical to the enclosing algorithm checkpoint version.
+Note that :py:class:`~ray.rllib.policy.policy.Policy` checkpoint also have a version information (in ``checkpoint_version.txt``), which is always identical to the enclosing algorithm checkpoint version.